Broadcast of Jeopardy!: The All-New Jeopardy! (1978–1979)

+The pilot episode also featured a 90-second time limit for the Super Jeopardy! round, with a timer shown on screen; the final broadcast version of the show did not have a visible timer for the round as a whole, though a player could still time out on individual clues as in the regular game.

 Fleming later stated that he disagreed with moving the show to southern California, as he considered the contestants there to not be as appealing as those who played the game in New York were.
 He cited it as one of the main reasons he did not return to the series when it was revived five years later.

 Daily Syndication (1984–present)

 Following the success of the nighttime syndicated version of Wheel which had premiered in 1983, Griffin sold a new syndicated version of Jeopardy! to its same distributor, King World Productions (which much later folded into CBS Television Distribution, now CBS Media Ventures).
 This version introduced updated technology to the program, replacing the former manually operated game board featuring clues printed on pull cards with television monitors to display clues.
 One significant difference from the 1964 to 1975 versions was that only the winning contestant kept his or her earnings, while the runners-up were awarded higher-end consolation prizes instead (changed in later years to $3,000 for second place and $2,000 for third).
 After Fleming declined to return to the show because of his dissatisfaction with the changes, Griffin took the advice of Lucille Ball, who recommended Alex Trebek (who was friends with former host Fleming) for the position.
 Trebek, in turn, recommended Johnny Gilbert, whom he had met at a dinner party a few years prior, for the announcer position.

 The Trebek version debuted September 10, 1984.
 Trebek continued to host the program until his death in November 2020, with his final recorded episode airing January 8, 2021; a series of guest hosts helmed the series for the remainder of that season.
 Mike Richards, the show's executive producer, was named host prior to start of the 2021–22 season but resigned after the first week of episodes when a string of controversies emerged after Richards's hiring; Mayim Bialik and Ken Jennings (the latter being a consulting producer and prominent former contestant) rotated as host from then until Bialik went on strike in summer 2023 and was dismissed from her role in December of that year, leaving Jennings the permanent host.